I test dash cams for a living and these are the ones I’d buy to protect my car

 Bulky design won’t suit all cars

-If you're looking for a dash cam that's packed full of smart features and still manages to offer incredible video footage, look no further than the Nextbase iQ. this all-in-on solution has just about everything you'd need to protect yourself and your car from whatever happens when you're out on the road.
+If you're looking for a dash cam packed with smart features that still delivers incredible video footage, look no further than the Nextbase iQ.
+This all-in-one solution has just about everything you'd need to protect yourself and your car from whatever happens when you're out on the road.

-Advanced features include a proximity radar that powers advanced parking mode and is able to check for intrusions or people hanging around near your parked car.
+Advanced features include a proximity radar that powers advanced parking mode and can detect intrusions or people hanging around near your parked car.
 Witness Mode is also capable of contacting a nominated contact, so they can see a live video feed of whatever is happening after an incident.
 There are also voice commands, automatic incident recording, emergency SOS and a feature that watches out for obstructions in the road ahead.

 The Nextbase iQ is expensive, and the optional subscriptions can push up that price even further.
-Thankfully you're not locked into a single model, since Nextbase offers 1080p, 2K and 4K options at various different price points.
+Thankfully, you're not locked into a single model, since Nextbase offers 1080p, 2K and 4K options at various price points.

 Best affordable dash cam